Tell us about yourself.

 How has Brexit impacted your business (if at all)?

-What is your vision for your company in the next 5 years?
+What is your vision for your company in the next five years?

-to continue what we are doing but to spend even more time, resources, and investment in nurturing our alumni.
+To continue what we are doing but spending even more time, resources, and investment in nurturing our alumni.

 Over the past 15 years, we have launched some great businesses with super-passionate founders.
 We now wish to help steer these businesses to even greater heights.

-This is an area of focus for us over the next 5 years.
-We are not just a company creator through our venture labs, we are now a manager of assets that require help and assistance.
+This is an area of focus for us over the next five years.
+We are not just a company creator through our venture labs; we are now a manager of assets that require help and assistance.

 And finally, if people want to get involved and learn more about your business, how should they do that?